matissbroks/js-card-game/README.md

     - If not than just open `index.html` from you file system
 3. And you are done

+### Project setup with Docker

+1. make sure you can run docker containers
+2. Clone this repo
+3. Build image: `docker build -t web-js-card-game .`
+4. Run image in container: `docker run -d -p 80:80 --name js-card-game web-js-card-game`
+5. Go to `http://localhost/` and you are done.

 ***

 ### Game rules